jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

 ### 47 When employee required to work on public holiday
 An employer may require an employee to work on a public holiday if— (a) the public holiday falls on a day on which, but for it being a public holiday, would otherwise be a working day for the employee; and
-  (b) the employee is required to work on the public holiday under the employee's employment agreement.
+  (b) the employee is required to work on the public holiday under the employee’s employment agreement.

 ### 48 Compliance with section 46
 (1) If a public holiday falls on a day that would not otherwise be a working day for an employee, section 46 is complied with if—